xotomicro/xotomicro-front/README.md

-yarn lint:eslint # lint checks and fixes for all files yarn lint:stylelint # lint for styles for all files yarn format:prettify # fixes format issues across all micro-front ends and keeps your team in sync with formatting issues yarn test:all # tell learna to run all tests
+yarn lint:eslint # lint checks and fixes for all files yarn lint:stylelint # lint for styles for all files yarn lint:prettify # fixes format issues across all micro-front ends and keeps your team in sync with formatting issues yarn test:all # tell learna to run all tests

 ```